"And may you have the power to understand, as all God’s people should, how wide, how long, how high, and how deep his love is."

-The culmination of our 21 Days of Prayer is going to be an incredible, in-person gathering called, REFRESH.
-Refresh, a night of worship, prayer, and wins will take place on January 21st at 7:00pm.
+The culmination of our 21 Days of Prayer is going to be an incredible, in-person gathering called, DEEPER.
+Deeper, a night of worship, prayer, and wins will take place on August 19th at 7:00pm.
 Mark your calendars now because this is going to be a powerful time to celebrate all that God has done through our 21 Days of Prayer!

 We are asking you to focus on specific prayer points which involve you personally and also the church as a whole.
 Pray for:

 - Your greatest personal area for prayer – in one sentence (1 Peter 5:7)

 - Someone who does not know Jesus personally (Acts 16:31)

 - Family & the Next Generation (Joel 2:28)

 - The Farmington Valley, State of CT, New England, & USA (2 Chronicles 7:14)

 21 Days of Prayer is for You

 If you sense God has more for your life, 21 Days of Prayer is a great place to start believing Him for all that He has for you.
 As you practice seeking Him first, He will move on your behalf like never before.
 You will start to see the power of prayer impact your relationships, work, family, and every area of your life.
 We hope you’ll join us online – we would love for you to be a part of 21 Days of Prayer.